Thursday, December 15, 2016

 Saturday, May 14, 2016

-Former LA Clippers teammates Spencer Hawes and JJ Redick share their favorite NBA Road Cities
+Former LA Clippers teammates Spencer Hawes and JJ Redick share their favourite NBA Road Cities

 Spencer Hawes returns as a guest on 'The Vertical podcast with JJ Redick', the first and only pod anchored by a current NBA player.